• Volcano Triathlon

 Pep Sanchez

-Even if it is a "NON STOP" test, will you be able to stop to go to the bathroom, stretch your legs at some point, give yourself a massage ... or just in case of breakdown?
+Even if it is a “NON STOP” test, will you be able to stop to go to the bathroom, stretch your legs for a moment, get a massage… or just in case of a breakdown?

-Of course, I will stop what is necessary, although every stop of five minutes, or whatever, will have to be recovered by increasing speed.
+Of course, I will stop whatever is necessary, although each stop of five minutes, or whatever, will have to be recovered by increasing speed.

 You are going to do the test with a time trial bike.
 Doesn't that make it harder?